mpistrang/node-otel-example/README.md

 - Build and run Kafka and the Node.js consumer: `docker-compose up -d --build`
 - Wait for the consumer to connect: `docker logs -f consumer`
 - Produce a single message: `docker-compose run --rm consumer_producer node /app/src/produce.js`

+# What it does

+The producer sends out a flat message with a short message and a timestamp

+The consumer parses the message, makes an arbitrary GET request (for auto-instrumentation purposes), and logs the message.